Consider the following a sample of what one teacher might cover with students leading toward initiation.

 - Nature, science, or the world around us.

-- A book that they use to develop a meaningful personal practice.
+- A book that they use to develop a meaningful personal practice of some kind (meditation, prayer, music, all sorts of things are possible.)

 The goal of these is partly to help them develop a basic reference library for some common topics, and also to develop the habit of reading and learning from a wide range of sources.
 (This is my professional librarian-life brain coming into play.)